Our Junior holidays for those in Years 6 to 8 are the perfect introduction to Lymington Rushmore.

 PLEASE NOTE: To avoid disruption to groups and activities, we are unable to accept bookings for only part of a holiday.
 Applications are accepted for only one of these holidays and early booking is advisable.

-To see what the camps are like, here’s our most recent video!
+To see what the camps are like, check out our video!

 The costs quoted above include full board and all activities.
 This does not include the cost of travel to and from the holiday.
 For more information about costs, please contact the office directly.